linz/linz-lds-bde-schema/doc/property-and-ownership-simplified-tables-data-dictionary.md

 __title_no__ | __varchar(20)__ | The number of the title that this title estate belongs to. type | varchar(100) | Defines the type of the estate for which the title was issued.
 E.g. 'Fee Simple', 'Stratum in Freehold', 'Leasehold' land_district | varchar(100) | The name of the land district the title is in. e.g. “North Auckland”, “Southland” See [http://data.linz.govt.nz/layer/50785-nz-land-districts/](http://data.linz.govt.nz/layer/50785-nz-land-districts/) for more details status| varchar(25)| The status of the estate within the context of the title estate.
-Can be only be ‘Registered’ share| varchar(100)| The share of the estate held by this title.
+Can only be ‘Registered’ share| varchar(100)| The share of the estate held by this title.
 This field will normally be a whole share, however, it is possible for two different titles to contain a half (or other) share of the same area of land (e.g., for access lots or composite cross-lease titles). purpose |varchar(255)| The description of the purpose that the land is held for (if applicable).
 E.g., a piece of land vested in the council during a subdivision may have a purpose "Local purpose recreation reserve".
 The purpose restricts the use of the land and the title.
 Used for display in the title view. timeshare_week_no | varchar(20)| If the title is a timeshare title, this contains the timeshare week that the title is for.